 Prof Jamie Ward

-Jamie Ward is Professor of Cognitive Neuroscience in the School of Psychology, and is particularly well know for his research on synaesthesia.
+Jamie Ward is Professor of Cognitive Neuroscience in the School of Psychology, and is particularly well known for his research on synaesthesia.
 Synaesthesia is a developmental condition in which people experience the ordinary world in extraordinary ways: for instance, words may have tastes, music may be coloured, and numbers may glide through space.
 By studying synaesthesia we can understand how the brain creates conscious experiences (normal and illusory), and how differences in perception may affect, say, thinking and memory.
 His other current research interests include phantom limb experiences following amputation and developing sensory substitution technology to enable the blind to 'see' using their intact senses of hearing and touch.
 His research uses the methods of cognitive neuroscience, and his textbook 'The Student's Guide to Cognitive Neuroscience' is used throughout the world.
 He is also Editor-in-Chief of the journal, 'Cognitive Neuroscience'.

 More information about Prof Jamie Ward.